 Once you have experience as a line umpire, the umpires with a license are eligible to apply for the post of chair umpire course.

-Just like 34 years old Marijana Veljovic, the most willing and experienced chair umpire who overruled and out-call the other umpires and enhanced her reputation.
-This has shown her willingness to stand the ground and passion for what she does best.
+Just like 34 years old Marijana Veljovic, the most willing and experienced chair umpire overruled and out-call the other umpires and enhanced her reputation.
+This has shown her willingness to stand her ground and her passion for what she does best.

 This course of two days happens two times a year and will build your skills as an introduction to chair umpiring.

 Becoming a Chair Umpire

 Following are the roles that a chair umpire plays on the court.

 - Supervising the toss to decide which player serves at first

 - Have the power to overrule the calls of line judge